If you end up here on this old sub-domain, please head over to niceandfocused.com.

 I noticed, that I can’t see the Cryptomator vaults under some circumstances, e.g. when I choose a file in the browser UI or when I am in the terminal and want to browse unto the vault.

-- Now you can create a symlink using the followling command
+- Now you can create a symlink using this terminal command:

 - replace ABC123 with the folder name which is in: ls /run/user/1000/gvfs/